 In times of conflict, culture is often interpreted through the lens of soft power and hybrid warfare.
 But for some, it must be understood more structurally, as a matrix of external projection.

-This idea has been articulated particularly explicitly by Timothy Snyder:
+This idea has been expressed particularly explicitly by Timothy Snyder:

 “The invocation of Russian history and culture is used to justify military aggression and expansionism, giving war a moral veneer.”